hyxnwoo/korean-chem-naming/nomenclature/Hydrocarbons.md

 C<sub>5</sub>H<sub>12</sub> - 다섯탄\
 C<sub>10</sub>H<sub>22</sub> - 열탄

+The decision of making rules in that manner is arbitrary.
+The one of the possible solutions could be setting numerical terms similar to English ones without the vowel (e.g 1-메ㅌ, 5-펜ㅌ, 10-데ㅋ) and an/안 would be connected with the consonant.
+This way we could build names that are more blended into current nomenclature, as they would be generally transliteration of Polish naming.
+But one of advantages of using proposed numerical terms are direct relation with numbers used in Korean.

 [^1]: IUPAC Bluebook P-21.2.1
 [^2]: In this manner, new nomenclature rules will be introduced